johnfairh/site/swift_source_basics.md

 probably what the Apple Jenkins uses to produce the nightly toolchains.

 Sam mentions a community script that assembles a toolchain from an existing build directory.
-I use [@CodaFi's version](https://gist.github.com/CodaFi/e5a72d8c08bc4bc5df577ef18b3ac130).
-This is one of those out-of-process things that infuriates build teams: I'm sure this can be done using `build-script` options but life is too short.
+I use [@CodaFi's version](https://gist.github.com/CodaFi/e5a72d8c08bc4bc5df577ef18b3ac130), modified to include a couple of other test programs and to symlink the toolchain rather than copy it.

 This does leave `lldb` not working but that's fine: I used Xcode's `clang` to build the swift compiler so should use Xcode's `lldb` to debug it.